ErreurDeSyntaxe/template-eslint/README.md

-# webpack-template
+# Webpack Template

-A template for projects that need Webpack
+A template for projects that need Webpack.
+It does not include ESLint.

 ## About the Project